 Step 4: Sign the Contract of Sale

-After due diligence is complete, you will sign the purchase contract and submit a deposit of 10% of the purchase price, held in escrow by the seller's attorney.
-Key contract provisions your attorney should negotiate include financing contingency, board approval contingency, specific language on material financial changes, clear timelines, and provisions for the condition of the apartment at closing.
+After due diligence is complete, you will sign the purchase contract and submit a deposit of 10 percent of the purchase price, held in escrow by the seller's attorney.
+Key contract provisions your attorney should negotiate include a financing contingency tied to a clear commitment date, a board approval contingency that allows you to walk away with your deposit returned if the board rejects you, specific language addressing material financial changes between contract and closing, clear timelines for board package submission and closing scheduling, and provisions for the condition of the apartment at closing, including any repairs the seller has agreed to perform.

 Step 5: Prepare and Submit the Board Package

 The board package is the most distinctive aspect of buying a co-op in NYC.
-It is a comprehensive application submitted to the co-op's board of directors.
-A typical board package includes a completed application form, personal financial statement, two to three years of tax returns, bank and investment account statements, employment verification letter, personal and professional reference letters, your mortgage commitment letter, and a cover letter explaining who you are.
+It is a comprehensive application submitted to the co-op's board of directors through the building's managing agent.
+A typical board package includes a completed application form, personal financial statement, two to three years of federal tax returns, bank and investment account statements, employment verification or offer letter, personal and professional reference letters, your mortgage commitment letter, and a cover letter explaining who you are and why you want to live in the building.
+Many buildings also require pet documentation, lead paint disclosures, and signed acknowledgments of house rules and proprietary lease terms.

 Step 6: The Board Interview